LimZiJia/tp/docs/UserGuide.md

-   `INDEX`: index of target client, relative to the observed client list `NUMBER`: quantity of `INTERVAL`(s) - non-negative integer `INTERVAL`: period to defer - 'days', 'weeks', 'months' or 'years'
+   `INDEX`: index of target client, relative to the observed client list `NUMBER`: quantity of `INTERVAL`(s) - non-negative integer `INTERVAL`: period to defer - 'days', 'weeks', 'months' or 'years' Edits a deferment to the period before a client's next estimated housekeeping date.
+   The default value for deferment is 0.

+This deferment attribute can be used to manage clients who want to defer their next housekeeping date.
+For example, a client who will be overseas for the next 3 months might want to defer their next housekeeping service to after they are back.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 The index to delete will work for any displayed list. i.e. What you see is what you get.<br>